This may surprise you, but chocolate is a relatively healthy food.

 Overall, it’s understandable why people love any chocolate.

-However, there is a clear difference between the dark and milk chocolate in terms of health.
+However, there is a clear difference between dark and milk chocolate in terms of health.

 While milk chocolate has the advantage of being less prone to lead contamination, dark chocolate wins in all other areas.

-To sum up, dark chocolate is rich in nutrients and contains thousands of protective antioxidants.
+To sum up, dark chocolate is rich in nutrients and contains thousands of compounds that may help protect our health.

 Last but not least, it tastes amazing.